Athene Seyler

-Athene Seyler, CBE (31 May 1889 – 12 September 1990) was an English actress.
+Athene Seyler (31 May 1889 – 12 September 1990) was an English actress.

 Early life

 She was born in Hackney, London; her German-born grandparents moved to the United Kingdom, where her grandfather Philip Seyler was a merchant in London.
 Athene Seyler was educated at Coombe Hill School in Surrey, a progressive co-educational school which disliked petitionary prayer and whose advanced biology classes studied Darwin's On the Origin of Species.
 Seyler took part in an anti-blood sports demonstration, during which pupils captured the fox from the local hunt.

 She was also active in the South Place Ethical Society during the 1920s, where her father Clarence H. Seyler took his family for many years to hear Moncure Conway lecture as an alternative to attending a religious Sunday service.
 Clarence ran a class for the study of Herbert Spencer, contributed to the South Place magazine on rationalist matters and wrote a treatise on birth control which he circulated privately among his family.